secretGeek/til/writing/amateur_mistakes.md

 ## Page Layout

 * gutter: odd-numbered pages, gutter on left; even-numbered pages, gutter on right.
-* margins: the usual thing in an amateur book is to have these too cramped.
+* margins: the usual thing in an amateur book is to have these *too cramped*.
+(Similarly for leading in body content, see below)

 <!-- TODO: Gutter picture -->

-## Table of Contents
+## Table of Contents (ToC)

+ * when writing/revising you may need to refer to an outline of the book that has every possible level of heading (e.g. heading 1-6) but the needs of your reader are not the same as the needs of a writer/editor, in particular:
+   * Fiction: usually no TOC
+   * Non-Fiction: Ideally a single page, only chapter headings.
+If it must be more than one page then you have "contents at a glance" and the more detailed contents.
+Review similar professional books as a grounding device.
+ * Don't use a line of dots to link chapter title and page number (this is the default in word) - increase leading (line-height) instead.
+ * If SMALL-CAPS styles are used, ensure it is a font that include a SMALL-CAPS variant and it is not simply a squished-down caps.
+ * No Header text on the TOC page

 ## Chapters